CLOVETHEDESTROYER/speech-assistant-openai/README.md

   - Detailed sentence-by-sentence data with speaker channels, roles, and conversation flow
   - Direct transcription of uploaded audio files using OpenAI Whisper
   - Import functionality to enhance existing Twilio transcripts
+  - User-specific transcript isolation
 - **Authentication & Authorization**:
   - Secure JWT-based authentication (access and refresh tokens).
   - OAuth2 compatible token endpoint.
   - CAPTCHA protection on registration and login.
+  - Complete user isolation for all resources.
 - **Real-time Media Streaming**:
   - WebSocket endpoints for streaming audio data between the client, the server, and OpenAI during a live call.
   - WebRTC signaling support for establishing peer-to-peer connections if needed by a frontend.